qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ### Defining Test Infrastructure
 The techniques we’ve discussed so far cover sharing code across methods in a single test class or suite.
 Sometimes, it can also be valuable to share code across multiple test suites.
 We refer to this sort of code as test infrastructure.
 Though it is usually more valuable in integration or end-to-end tests, carefully designed test infrastructure can make unit tests much easier to write in some circumstances.

 Custom test infrastructure must be approached more carefully than the code sharing that happens within a single test suite.
-In many ways, test infrastructure code is more similar to production code than it is to other test code given that it can have many callers that depend on it and can be difficult to change without introducing break‐ ages.
-Most engineers aren’t expected to make changes to the common test infrastruc‐ ture while testing their own features.
+In many ways, test infrastructure code is more similar to production code than it is to other test code given that it can have many callers that depend on it and can be difficult to change without introducing breakages.
+Most engineers aren’t expected to make changes to the common test infrastructure while testing their own features.
 Test infrastructure needs to be treated as its own separate product, and accordingly, test infrastructure must always have its own tests.

 Of course, most of the test infrastructure that most engineers use comes in the form of well-known third-party libraries like JUnit.
 A huge number of such libraries are available, and standardizing on them within an organization should happen as early and universally as possible.
 For example, Google many years ago mandated Mockito as the only mocking framework that should be used in new Java tests and banned new tests from using other mocking frameworks.
-This edict produced some grum‐ bling at the time from people comfortable with other frameworks, but today, it’s uni‐ versally seen as a good move that made our tests easier to understand and work with.
+This edict produced some grumbling at the time from people comfortable with other frameworks, but today, it’s universally seen as a good move that made our tests easier to understand and work with.

 ## Conclusion
 Unit tests are one of the most powerful tools that we as software engineers have to make sure that our systems keep working over time in the face of unanticipated changes.
 But with great power comes great responsibility, and careless use of unit testing can result in a system that requires much more effort to maintain and takes much more effort to change without actually improving our confidence in said system.

-Unit tests at Google are far from perfect, but we’ve found tests that follow the practi‐ ces outlined in this chapter to be orders of magnitude more valuable than those that don’t.
+Unit tests at Google are far from perfect, but we’ve found tests that follow the practices outlined in this chapter to be orders of magnitude more valuable than those that don’t.
 We hope they’ll help you to improve the quality of your own tests!

 ## TL;DRs
 - Strive for unchanging tests.